Last updated: August 7, 2020

 Recognizing history, including human history, natural history, and cultural history, contributes greatly to the collective memory that helps form a great community.

-Over and over in these pages, we are reminded that urban design principles are similar to the key concept behind music, which is the enunciation of a theme or two, and then endless variations and complexities rendered on the themes.
+Over and over in these pages, we are reminded that urban design principles are similar to the key concept behind music, which is establishing a theme or two, and then proceeding to endless but delightful variations and complexities rendered on the themes.

 So theme and variation is among the key urban design principles.
 In a town, you want some slight degree of predictability about buildings, in a neighborhood a little more predictability, and on a block, still more predictability.